 GI Cancer Explained

 Gastro-Intestinal (GI) cancer is a term for the group of cancers that affect the digestive system.
-This includes cancers of the oesophagus, gallbladder, liver, pancreas, stomach, small intestine, bowel (large intestine or colon and rectum), and anus.
+This includes cancers of the oesophagus, gallbladder & biliary tract, liver, pancreas, stomach, small intestine, bowel (large intestine or colon and rectum), and anus.

 GI cancer is the most common form of cancer.
-More than 24,000 Australians are diagnosed with it each year and 33 Australians die of it each day.
+Around 24,600 Australians are diagnosed with it each year and 33 Australians die of it each day.

 GI cancers do not discriminate between men and women.